LPO BrightSparks FAQs

 What if I need to cancel our BrightSparks tickets?

 Please contact the LPO Box Office on 020 7840 4205.
-Should you cancel your booking at you may still be charged the full ticket price.
+Should you cancel your booking within a month before the concert you may still be charged the full ticket price.

 What happens if we fail to turn up to a BrightSparks concert?